VerifiedInc/VerifiedInc.github.io/README.md

 ```console
 GIT_USER=<Your GitHub username> DEPLOYMENT_BRANCH=private USE_SSH=true yarn deploy
 ```
-If you don't include `DEPLOYMENT_BRANCH`, it defaults to master.

 However, you should **not** deploy from your local machine.
 There is now a CI job using Github Actions which will auto deploy when a tag with a preceding `v` is pushed to any branch.
 By convention we have been using the `dev` branch as the source of truth.
 That said, `v` tags should really only be pushed to `dev` branch.
 This triggers a "build" version of the docs that is auto committed to the `master` branch.